KtaneModules/hexVariants-SparkySpartan/README.md

 My first module, and the official sequel to hexOS!
-Hope you can read layered shapes
+Hope you can read layered shapes!

 Steam Description:
 ---